MatthewGerber/raspberry-py/docs/raspberry-py/remote-gpio.md

 ```
 The general pattern for the HTML/JavaScript files is to specify an HTML control followed by JavaScript that connects the
 control with the circuit component running in the RpyFlask application.
 Here we have a labeled toggle switch, and the
 JavaScript calls either the `servo-1/start` or `servo-1/stop` REST endpoints depending on the status of the switch.
-The
-HTML/JavaScript files can then be embedded within a full HTML page such as
+These HTML/JavaScript files can then be embedded within a full HTML page such as
 [this](https://github.com/MatthewGerber/raspberry-py/blob/main/src/raspberry_py/rest/examples/servo/servo.html), which
 is rendered in a browser as shown below: